-17.2.26 Access Control System
+G. Access Control System

-All Communications Rooms shall have a Controlled Access Security System (CASS) entry system installed in accordance with MAA Standards.
-In general, the CASS will release a magnetic door lock having a separate power supply located on the secure side of the door along with a "Request-to-Exit" push-button release.
-To assure the occupant can exit the room under any circumstance, an additional "Emergency Request-to-Exit" push-button shall be located on the secure side.
+All Communications Rooms shall have a Controlled Access Security System entry system installed in accordance with current MAA Standards.
+An additional "Emergency Request-to-Exit" push-button shall be located on the secure side.
 The emergency exit push-button shall be provided with a clear plastic hinged cover with label.